flytaly/reddit-post-notifier/README.md

     npm run zip

-### Authorization
+### Authorization (optional)

 This extension uses [OAuth2](https://github.com/reddit-archive/reddit/wiki/OAuth2) authentication to get authorization and refresh tokens.
-These tokens will be used to check reddit private mail.
+These tokens will be used to check reddit private messages for multiple accounts.
 To generate credentials [create new reddit app](https://www.reddit.com/prefs/apps/), and add id of the app in `.env` file (see .env.example).

 ### External libraries and frameworks

-The pop-up and option pages UI are made with [Svelte](https://github.com/sveltejs/svelte) + [Tailwind CSS](https://tailwindcss.com/) and bundled with [esbuild](https://github.com/evanw/esbuild) and [Vite](https://github.com/vitejs/vite).
+The pop-up and option pages UI are made with [Svelte](https://github.com/sveltejs/svelte) + [Tailwind CSS](https://tailwindcss.com/) and bundled with [Vite](https://github.com/vitejs/vite).

 ## Keyboard shortcuts